Save big (up to $1,875) on small business tools with our free membership, business.com+

 Rate differences for VoIP vs. traditional phone lines

-Your international rate also depends on the type of phone system you’re using; in other words, whether you’re using a VoIP setup or a traditional landline.
-In general, VoIP service and hardware costs are significantly cheaper than traditional hardwired systems, which is important to factor in when comparing international rates.
+Your international rate also depends on the type of phone system you’re using — in other words, whether you’re calling over a VoIP phone system or a traditional landline.
+Generally, VoIP setups come with lower hardware and service costs than legacy hardwired systems, which is important to keep in mind when you compare international calling rates.

 TipBottom line